 Thanksgiving Day – Fourth Thursday in November

 Christmas Day – December 25

 Unless approved in advance, employees must work their regularly scheduled shift immediately before and immediately following the holiday to receive payment for the holiday.
-Employees in their first 90 day adjustment period will not be paid holidays that fall within the 90-day adjustment period.
+If a holiday falls on a Saturday, it will be observed the day before (Friday).
+If the holiday falls on a Sunday, it is observed the next day (Monday).
+Employees in their first 90-day adjustment period will not be paid holidays that fall within the 90-day adjustment period.

 The Company will attempt to accommodate employee requests to observe religious holidays.
 Employees may request unpaid time off from work for the observance of religious holidays by notifying his or her immediate supervisor at least 10 days in advance of the required time off.
 PTO may be used to receive pay for religious observances.

 All employees are eligible to accrue and utilize Paid Time Off (PTO).
 Regular employees become eligible to use accrued PTO upon completion of their 90-day adjustment period.